STATrack: A Target-Aware Fully Spiking Neural Network for Efficient UAV Tracking: Related Work

 \subsection{Target-Aware Feature Learning via Mutual Information}

 In recent years, mutual information (MI), as a fundamental measure of statistical dependency between random variables, has been widely adopted in deep representation learning \cite{DeepInfoMax}.
 Studies based on the InfoMax principle \cite{Selforganization} have shown that maximizing the mutual information between an input and its latent representation helps preserve discriminative semantic information and improves the robustness of learned features.
 In visual tasks, MI maximization has been successfully applied to self-supervised learning, cross-modal representation learning, and target-aware feature modeling \cite{Targetaware,Learningtarget}.
 In the context of visual object tracking, recent works have begun to investigate the issue that target information can be overwhelmed by background features in Transformer-based architectures \cite{Selforganization,TATrack}.
-Representative methods such as TATrack \cite{TATrack} point out that during template–search joint modeling, the search region is typically much larger than the template, resulting in a severe imbalance between background tokens and target tokens.
-This imbalance causes target information to be gradually diluted as features propagate through multiple Transformer layers.
-To address this problem, TATrack maximizes the mutual information between the template image and its corresponding feature representation during training, encouraging the model to remain focused on the target and thus enabling target-aware visual Transformers.
-However, existing mutual information–driven target-aware methods are mainly designed for ANNs or ViT models with continuous feature representations, and do not adequately account for the representation degradation caused by spike quantization in SNNs.
-As a result, target features in deep Spiking Transformers are more prone to being overwhelmed by background information.
-Motivated by this, we introduce mutual information maximization into SNN-based UAV visual tracking and further incorporate a sample-difficulty–aware adaptive dynamic weighting strategy to guide the network toward learning more stable and target-aware feature representations.
+Representative methods such as TATrack \cite{TATrack} point out that during template--search joint modeling, the search region is typically much larger than the template, leading to a severe imbalance between background tokens and target tokens.
+As features propagate through multiple Transformer layers, this imbalance may dilute target-related information and weaken target-aware representation learning.
+To address this problem, TATrack maximizes the mutual information between the template image and its corresponding feature representation during training, encouraging the model to preserve target-related cues.